Release 1.2.14 Available Now

 A lot of people have been watching the quick introduction video so I decided to make another one focusing on the deposit slip.
 I get a lot of questions about the financial features of ChurchInfo and this video answers many of the most common questions.
 If you would like to see more videos for other subjects please use the contact link to send me email.

 These two videos take you through the entire process of installing on a commercial server.
+These videos are older and the server services have improved since the videos were made.
+The free server installation above is more representative of modern server services.

 Private Demos Now Available